zavitax/redis-lua-script-utils-go/README.md

 This package allows maintaining (and testing) separate chunks of LUA scripts, merging them and their Keys and Arguments parameters into one single script unit in your program code.

-Once merged, it expects KEYS and ARGV values to be supplied as maps, validating input and executing the complete, merged script against redis in an efficient manner.
+Once merged, it reuses KEYS supplied during final script compilation stage and expects ARGV values to be supplied as a map, validating input and executing the complete, merged script against redis in an efficient manner.

+Dynamic KEYS can be computed using ARGV values as input.

 ## Example